gchure/phd/src/frontmatter/acknowledgements.md

 to consider fellow Caltech PhD students like Belinda Wenke, Emily Blythe, Andy Zhou, Catie Blunt, Shyam Saladi, Sam Ho, Ferdinand Huber, Kyu Hyun Lee, Porfirio Quintero, Renee Arias, Joe Redford, Kelsey Boyle, and many others as some of my closest friends.
-During a recent PhD defense, on of my friends remarked that "grad school can feel like an island."
+During a recent PhD defense, one of my friends remarked that "grad school can feel like an island."
 This is half true.
 Grad school is an island, but your island is part of an archipelago.
 I was lucky enough to have friends who made my island feel not so lonesome.